Updated for 2nd Quarter 2019 ranks

 IDCFP’s Ranks Forecast the Banking Crisis of 2008 - 2009

 In early 2006, the number of banks with an IDCFP rank below 125 began to accelerate (B).
-At the end of that same year, banks with a rank of 125 or higher peaked at 1,800 (C) and began a decline.
+At the end of that same year, banks with a rank of 125 or higher, peaked at 1,800 (C) and began a decline.
 Together, the change in the numbers of these banks forecast the crisis of 2008-2009.
-The peak and decline in the red line (D) illustrate the end of the banking crisis, and the beginning of the resolution of high risk banks.
+The peak and decline of the red line illustrate the end of the banking crisis, and the beginning of the resolution of high-risk banks.

-The second quarter of 2009 produced the largest number of institutions with an IDCFP rank below 125, reaching peak level (D).
-In 2009 Q2 all banks with brokered deposits, time deposits and CUSIP numbers for outstanding CDs numbered 2,257.
-Out of this total, 1,177 (52%) banks were ranked 125 or higher, and 1,080 (48%) were ranked by IDCFP less than 125.
+The second quarter of 2009 produced the largest number of institutions with a safety rank below 125, reaching peak level (D).
+The total number of banks with brokered deposits, time deposits and CUSIP numbers for outstanding CDs numbered 2,257.
+Out of this total, 1,177 (52%) banks were ranked 125 or higher, and 1,080 (48%) were ranked less than 125.

 Select Bank Mergers Improve Financials

-From June 2009 to September 2018, a total of 546 institutions merged that were ranked below 125 as of June 2009 (see Table I).
-Of these, 397 institutions that were ranked less than 125 merged into surviving institutions ranked 125 or higher.
-The low institution rank was published prior to the merger and was a measure of high risk.
-As a result, the 397 merged institutions not only survived, but also benefited since the IDCFP rank on a bank, with CDs in existence or to be issued, rose from below investment grade to above.
+From June 2009 to June 2019, a total of 563 institutions merged that we ranked below 125 in June 2009.
+Of these, 399 institutions merged into surviving institutions ranked 125 or higher.
+These low institution ranks were published prior to the merger and were a measure of high risk.
+As a result, the 399 merged institutions not only survived, but also benefited since our rank of those banks, with CDs in existence or to be issued, rose from below investment grade to above.

 The Importance of IDCFP’s Ranks to Monitor Institutions Post-Banking Crisis

-The demand for IDCFP ranks, measuring the safety and soundness of banks, continued strong from 2008 and post-crisis as banks continued to fail and merged with higher rated surviving institutions.
+The demand for our financial institution ranks measuring the safety and soundness of banks continued strong from 2008 and post-crisis, as banks continued to fail and merge with higher rated surviving institutions.

 - As of June 30, 2009, banks and savings institutions ranked less than 125 by IDCFP totaled 1080, or 48% of all ranked institutions (see Table I).

-- Despite the peak in the number of high risk banks in June 2009, failure of banks and savings institutions continued to accelerate into June 2010 and remained high through June 2013.
+- Despite the peak in the number of high-risk banks in June 2009, failure of banks and savings institutions continued to accelerate into June 2010 and remained high through June 2013 (see Table II).

-- When the resolution of the Banking Crisis of 2008-2009 occurred, the number of banks ranked less than 125 declined significantly from June 2009 to December 2016 (E, Chart I) and was primarily due to bank failures and mergers mentioned above.
+- Since the peak in the Banking Crisis of 2008-2010, the number of banks ranked less than 125 has declined significantly, from June 2009 to June 2019 (E, Chart I), primarily due to bank failures and mergers into higher-ranked banks.

 Crisis then Recovery

-The total number of banks and savings institutions issuing brokered CDs ranked over 125 in the 2nd quarter of 2009 was 1,177 and has grown to 1,476 as of September 30th, 2018.
-Not only did the number of investment grade institutions grow by 299 in over 8 years, but, in addition, 820 institutions below investment grade as of June 2009 (274 failures and 546 mergers) were replaced by new banks.
+The total number of banks and savings institutions issuing brokered CDs ranked over 125 in the 2nd quarter of 2009 was 1,177 and has grown to 1,539 as of June 30th, 2019.
+Not only did the number of investment grade institutions grow by 362 in over 8 years, but, in addition, 837 institutions below investment grade in June 2009 (274 failures and 563 mergers) were replaced by new banks.

-The increase in the number of institutions ranked below 125 clearly predicted the banking crisis of 2008, as early as 2006, when those numbers began to rise.
+The increase in the number of institutions ranked below 125 clearly predicted the banking crisis of 2008, as early as 2006 when those numbers began to rise.
 The peak and subsequent decline in lower-ranked institutions also forecast the end of the banking crisis in 2009.
-Finally, the increase in new banks issuing brokered CDs, the replacement of 820 institutions, plus the sharp decline in number of high-risk banks, all illustrated the recovery period from 2010 to 2018 (F, Chart I).
-Use of IDCFP ranks of banks was critical for investors in brokered CDs during this recovery period.
+Additionally, the increase in new banks issuing brokered CDs, the replacement of 837 institutions, plus the sharp decline in number of high-risk banks, all illustrated the recovery period from 2010 to mid-2019 (F, Chart I).
+Our ranks of banks were critical, particularly for investors in brokered CDs, during this recovery period.

 IDCFP’s Outlook for the Future - Why Our Ranks are Critical for Investors

 As the number of high-risk banks increases, so does risk to CD portfolios.
-However, a strong economy, bank deregulation and favorable interest rates drive a healthy banking environment.
-Financial institutions issuing brokered CDs are expected to increase dramatically over the next few years.
-With continued strength of the economy and strong loan demand for select financial institutions, IDCFP forecasts the number of banks ranked 125 or higher to accelerate from 1,476 in 2018 Q3 to 2,000 by year-end 2022, following the trend established in 2018 and mid-2019 (see Chart I).
-As in the past, IDCFP’s ranks are critical for investors going forward to monitor the strength of financial institutions during periods of risk or growth.
+However, a strong economy and bank deregulation drive a successful banking environment.
+With continued economic growth and strong loan demand for select financial institutions, IDCFP forecasts the number of banks issuing brokered CDs and ranked 125 or higher to accelerate from 1430 in 2019Q2 to 2000 by year-end 2022, following the trend established in 2018 and mid-2019 (see Chart I).
+As in the past, our ranks are critical for investors going forward to monitor the strength of financial institutions during periods of risk or growth.

 John E Rickmeier, CFA, President, email@example.com